eneko/eneko.github.io/projects/99-swift-problems/index.md

 * * *

-## Working with _Linked_ Lists
+## <a name="linked-lists"/>Working with _Linked_ Lists

-While most of these problems can be solved using an Array and built-in methods or extensions, I would like to challenge you to solve these problems by implementing a generic [Linked List](https://en.wikipedia.org/wiki/Linked_list) with the following constructor:
+While most of these problems can be solved using an Array and built-in methods, I would like to challenge you to solve these problems by implementing a generic [Linked List](https://en.wikipedia.org/wiki/Linked_list) with the following signature:

 ~~~swift
 public class List<T> {